hcsaba1982/ms-advanced/advanced training/8-egress-gateway/README.md

 32767:  from all lookup default
 ```

-Confirm that the policy is choosing the egress gateway as the next hold for any source traffic from App workload POD IP
+Confirm that the policy is choosing the egress gateway as the next hop for any source traffic from App workload POD IP.
+#### Note: ensure to use the correct table number with the following command.
+In this case, the table number is 250.

 ```
 ip route show table 250